Queer Builds Mission Statement:

 I'm dedicated to keeping my services accessible and equitable—especially for queer clients🏳️🌈💞..
 If you'd love to work together but have financial concerns, please reach out.
 I’m always open to co-creating a pricing structure that honors both your financial reality and the value of this work🌟🤝.

-A non-refundable deposit of 50% of the custom build fee is required upon email confirmation of services.
+A non-refundable deposit of 50% of the custom build fee is due upon the measurement fitting (our first meeting after the initial consultation) .
 The remaining balance is due upon completion of services.

 Tips are always appreciated, but never expected.

-I am deeply committed to approaching this process in a trauma-informed and respectful way.
-I will always do my best to communicate clearly about where and why I may need to touch your clothing or body.
-Your comfort and consent are my highest priorities, and I welcome any guidance you have on how I can best honor your boundaries throughout our time together.
+I am committed to engaging with you in a trauma-informed and respectful way.
+I will always do my best to communicate clearly about where and why I may need to engage with certain areas of your clothing and body.
+Your comfort and consent are a top priority, and I welcome any guidance on how I can best support your boundaries throughout the process.

 If there are any areas of your body where you would like me to exercise extra care and caution during the alteration process, please feel free to share those preferences here.
 If you would prefer to discuss this in person, you can indicate that as well.
 Creating a safe, respectful, and affirming space for all clients is a core value of Queer Builds, and your guidance helps me honor that commitment.